ctranstrum/chuck/cases/README.md

 # One Up Chuck Cases

+> A quick note: these files were created through ergogen and can be
+> modified and re-created if any changes are needed, which is great,
+> except that the software is still a little bit buggy, so it doesn't
+> make perfect STL files.
+Even though these can look a little strange,
+> I have printed all of these files and they came out okay for me,
+> unless noted below.

 ## Keyboard case files

 If you have access to your own 3D printer with a large print bed